andrewmkhoury/notes/devops/README.md

 * Cost of improving reliability may exceed benefits

 ## Availability
-% of time that service is functioning.
+* % of time that service is functioning.
-Availability = Uptime/(Uptime + Downtime)
+* Availability = Uptime/(Uptime + Downtime)

-SRE paradigm teaches us "failure is inevitable" - we never say 100% reliable.
+* SRE paradigm teaches us "failure is inevitable" - we never say 100% available or reliable.
 See [here](https://sre.google/sre-book/availability-table/) for a chart.

 ### Maintainability
-Proactive Maintainability - build codebase that is easy to change and read.
+* Proactive Maintainability - build codebase that is easy to change and read.
-Reactive Maintainability - ability to repair after incidents.
+* Reactive Maintainability - ability to repair after incidents.
-Maintainability - reflected in availability metrics.
+* Maintainability - reflected in availability metrics.

 ### Reliability
 Likelihood of service working correctly when accessed by user.